lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 It becomes easier when you are more familiar with the material, allowing you to relax more.
 Choose your words and actions wisely, though.
-Remember that you want the learners to have a welcoming experience and a positive learning environment: a misplaced joke can ruin this in an instance.
+Remember that you want the learners to have a welcoming experience and a positive learning environment: a misplaced joke can ruin things in an instance.
 Start small: just saying "that was fun" after something worked well is a good start.